 Most organizations purchase workmen compensation insurance as an annual contract.
-However, a number of workers can keep changing throughout the year.
+However, the number of workers in any organisation could keep changing throughout the year.
 Thus, any or both of the following two situations may occur at the time of a claim:

 - Number of workers employed by the insured is different from what was provided at the time of contract

 - Average pay of the workers is different from what was provided in the contract

 The “all employees covered” clause implies that even if the number of employees is more than the registered employees/workers in the insurance plan, the insurer will assume that all the employees are covered under the workmen compensation insurance plan.

 Similarly, in the case of a difference in the average pay, the workmen compensation insurer will prorate the coverage assuming that the employee/worker is covered under the plan.

 This pro-rating process may increase the employer’s liability at the time of the claim if the average pay or number of workers is more than what was stated in the insurance proposal.

 From the last five years, K.S Clothing Mills had carved a niche for itself in the industry.
 As the nature of the business involved working with machines, the company bought a workmen compensation insurance policy at the time of inception.
 The company which was started with 100 employees reached 500 in 2019.
 In the same year, one of its employees, Rajesh Singh, met with an accident while working at the mill.